web-stack/lifeofjs/README.md

 * name: title of the web site
 * url: url of the web site
+* desc: short description of the site / page
 * tags: tags to categorize the site.